 Things no one says out loud

-The degree was never the guarantee.
-It felt safer to believe it was.
+A degree was never the guarantee.
+It only feels safer to believe so.

 There is no such thing as a late start.
 There is only the moment you decided the map you were handed wasn't yours to follow.